Cyber-Hacktivators-Club/CTS-CTF-2024-Writeups/PWN/Weirdo Stuff/README.md

-strcmp will terminate at null string
+strcmp will terminate at null char